 Trees are a huge reason why the Pacific Northwest is such a beautiful place to live all year long.
 However, big leafy maples can wreak havoc on road drainage systems.
 While those large leaves may not fall through the grate, they do cover the opening so rain doesn’t drain as quickly.

 In drier climates, debris picked up in a flash flood can bring drainage to complete stop.
 To alleviate the problem, maintenance crews will come along, remove the blockages, and the water can flow freely again.
 Although some catch basins are made to separate the water from debris, they still need to be cleaned out occasionally.

 Progress waits for no man, especially when it comes to real estate development.
 Road drainage systems in place for two decades may not be able to handle an influx of buildings, parking lots, or other surfaces that remove natural drainage.
-Existing catch basins need to be expanded or even removed for larger solutions.
+Existing concrete catch basins need to be expanded or even removed for larger solutions.

 This comes back to the engineering portion of community building.
 With enough foresight, catch basins can be created with the purpose of expansion later.
 One of the easiest ways to do this is to use precast catch basins that are designed for expansion down the road.

 Create Drainage Solutions With The Pros

 Backed by more than 130 years of experience, Columbia Precast Products has the experience to create catch basins, manholes, railroad crossings, and other buried infrastructure specifically for public and private uses.
 Working closely with both the Washington and Oregon state transportation departments, rest assured your project will meet all codes and requirements.

 Why precast concrete?
 It’s ready when you are, last longer than other materials, and is strong enough to handle constant abuse from above.
 Have a need for fast drainage solutions in the Pacific Northwest?
 Contact Columbia Precast Products today.